Delay-Phase Precoding for Wideband THz Massive MIMO: Introduction

 \subsection{Organization and notation}

 \emph{Organization:} The remainder of the paper is organized as follows.
-In Section \ref{Sys}, a system model of wideband THz massive MIMO with the conventional hybrid precoding architecture is provided.
-In Section \ref{Squint}, we analyze the array gain loss caused by the beam split effect, and propose the DPP architecture, together with the array gain performance analysis.
-Then, a hardware structure based on true-time-delayers is proposed to realize the concept of DPP in Section \ref{SPOB}.
-In Section \ref{Sim}, the simulation results are provided.
-Finally, conclusions are drawn in Section \ref{Con}.
+Section \ref{Sys} introduces the system model of wideband THz massive MIMO.
+In Section \ref{Squint}, we analyze the beam split effect, and propose the DPP architecture.
+Then, a TTDs based hardware structure is proposed to realize DPP in Section \ref{SPOB}.
+Section \ref{Sim} and \ref{Con} provide simulation results and conclusions, respectively.